-Sentry is an open source error-tracking system that helps developers to monitor and track the error which are getting triggered in our code.
+Sentry is an open source error-tracking system that helps Rails developers to monitor and track the error which is getting triggered in our code.

-While our code was running in production mode if it throws error to end users, who will notify the developers?
+While our code was running in production mode if it throws an error to end-users, who will notify the developers?

 How did the developer come to know about the urgency and impact of the bug?

 How to set a root cause of the bug quickly?

 After resolving the bug, how developers know the fixes are correct or not?

 All these above questions can get an answer to our question.